techschool/pcbook-java/README.md

-# PC Book - Go
+# PC Book - Java

-This repository contains the Golang codes for the hands-on section of [The complete gRPC course](http://bit.ly/grpccourse) by [TECH SCHOOL](https://dev.to/techschoolguru).
+This repository contains the Java codes for the hands-on section of [The complete gRPC course](http://bit.ly/grpccourse) by [TECH SCHOOL](https://dev.to/techschoolguru).

 ## The PC book application